-The waste management and disposal plan should include measures for:

-- Improving the efficiency of resource utilisation and recycling potential wastes as nutrients or converting them into value-added products (e.g. through animal feeding programmes). - Appropriate management and disposal of hazardous chemicals and their containers.
+Criterion (new) Guidance 7.3 The waste management and disposal plan should include measures for: Improving the efficiency of resource utilisation and recycling potential wastes as nutrients or converting them into value-added products (e.g. through animal feeding programmes).
+Appropriate management and disposal of hazardous chemicals and their containers.
 Surplus chemical containers should be reused, recycled or disposed of in an environmentally and socially responsible way using best available practices (e.g. returned to the vendor or cleaned using a triple rinse method), in such a way that there is no risk of contamination of water sources or risk to human health.
 The disposal instructions on the manufacturers' labels should be adhered to.
+Improving the efficiency of resource utilisation and recycling potential wastes as nutrients or converting them into value-added products (e.g. through animal feeding programmes).
 The unit of certification is encouraged to improve the waste management in surrounding neighbourhoods.
 Where there are no options for non-toxic and non-hazardous domestic waste collection by local government services, landfills may be required as a solution for disposal.

-Where landfills are used, appropriate guidelines should be followed, which includes being:

-- Only for domestic and household waste, where inorganic waste is minimised - Located away from water sources, people and communities, and outside conservation areas - Properly covered, with clear demarcation and signage to avoid disturbance.
+Where landfills are used, these should follow appropriate guidelines, which includes being: • Only for domestic and household waste, where inorganic waste is minimised.
+Located away from water sources, people and communities, and outside conservation areas.
+Properly covered, with clear demarcation and signage to avoid disturbance.
+7.4 Long-term fertility depends on maintaining the structure, organic matter content, nutrient status and microbiological health of the soil.
+Nutrient efficiency should take account of the age of plantations and soil conditions.
+The nutrient recycling strategy should include any use of biomass for by-products or energy production and should drive to minimise inorganic fertiliser use.
+7.5 Techniques that minimise soil erosion are well known and should be adopted, where appropriate.
+These should include practices such as ground cover management, biomass recycling, terracing, and natural regeneration or restoration instead of replanting.
+113 Anney 2: Guidance Thailand National Interpretation 2021